 Let's say you're buying home insurance for the first time today.
-Wouldn't it be great if the iPod you dropped down the loo last summer was covered?
+Wouldn't it be great if the smartphone you dropped down the loo last summer was covered?

 Most types of insurance start their cover from a given date onwards.
 This has to be the case otherwise insurers would soon run out of money paying past claims, and premiums would be ridiculously high as a result.

 But 'most' doesn't mean 'all', and professional indemnity (PI) insurance is a little different.
 It can cover incidents from the past.

 Retro is added to your professional indemnity policy to pick up claims from work you did before your policy started.
 It extends cover backwards to a specified date (the 'retroactive date').
 This date is noted on your schedule.

 This 'backwards' cover is necessary because it can take weeks, months or even years to discover problems with your work.
 And claims always come from things you've already done – you can't be sued for a mistake you haven't made yet, after all.

 Architects, surveyors and engineers are particularly prone to problems from years ago.
 Cracks appear, materials deteriorate, values decrease – and clients look for someone to blame.